London

 Why London remains a world reference for luxury hotels

 London boasts a density of 5-star addresses that few capitals can match.
-Between the historic palaces of Park Lane that survived the Blitz, the Victorian townhouses converted into private houses with butlers, and the Asian skyscrapers arriving with suspended pools and 2000 m² spas, the city offers a rare palette.
+Between the historic palaces of Park Lane that survived the Blitz, Victorian townhouses converted into private houses with butlers, and Asian skyscrapers arriving with suspended pools and 2000 m² spas, the city offers a rare palette.
 What strikes us is the coexistence of opposing registers: The Dorchester embodies classic British elegance, Pan Pacific London imposes Hong Kong minimalism, Batty Langley's pushes Georgian baroque to the theatre.
 No uniformisation, each address defends a vision.

 When to go: seasonality and rates

 London can be visited year-round, but the optimal window for a palace stay falls between May and June, then in September-October.
 The royal parks (Kensington Gardens, Hyde Park) are in bloom, the slanting autumn light enhances the Georgian façades, and the West End theatres run at full tilt.
-Rates remain high (600 to 900 £ per night in palaces), but the experience justifies the investment.
+Rates remain high (600 to 900 £ per night in a palace), but the experience justifies the investment.

 Avoid July-August if seeking authenticity: the city is swamped by mass tourism, queues at Buckingham Palace reach 2h, and the best restaurants close for holidays.
 Palace rates remain paradoxically high (international demand), but the experience degrades.
 Prefer June or September.

-Where to stay: neighbourhoods and hotel typologies
+Where to stay: neighbourhoods and hotel types

 Victorian townhouses (28 to 30 rooms) offer rare intimacy: no crowded lobby, private room service, butler assigned in some cases.
-41, facing Buckingham Palace, takes the concept to the extreme: you ring to enter, tea is served in your room, and the concierge knows your habits from the second stay.
+41, facing Buckingham Palace, takes the concept to the extreme: ring to enter, tea served in your room, and the concierge knows your habits from the second stay.
 Rates: 500 to 800 £ per night.

 Historic palaces (200 to 300 rooms) bet on grandeur: The Savoy invented the cocktail and the art of English receiving, The Dorchester survived the Blitz and continues to embody British elegance.
-Marble bathrooms, corniced ceilings, suites with Thames views justify the 800 to 1200 £ per night.
+Marble bathrooms, moulded ceilings, suites with Thames views justify 800 to 1200 £ per night.
 Service remains impeccable, but anonymity is impossible.

 • Knightsbridge : Victorian townhouses, intimacy, assigned butlers